romain-jacob/website/index.md

 author_profile: true
 ---

-> I'm currently migrating my personal webpage (I know, it's been a while...)
-> This is (still) a work-in-progress.
-Sorry in advance for missing pieces and glitches!

 I am a postdoctoral researcher at ETH Zurich in the group of [Prof. Laurent Vanbever](https://nsg.ee.ethz.ch/people/laurent-vanbever/).
 My current research interests are focused on computer networks, communication protocols, (real-time) scheduling theory, and statistics applied to experimental design.
 You can find out more about my research interests and past activities in [my resume](https://nbviewer.jupyter.org/github/romain-jacob/doc_public/blob/main/cv_full.pdf) and [publication page](/publications).